ryedin/site/_documentation/cli-installer.md

+---
+title: "Using the CLI Installer"
+---

 ## What is Convox?

-Convox is an open source [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) that runs in your own Amazon Web Services (AWS) account.
+Convox provides an open source [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) that runs in your own Amazon Web Services (AWS) account.
+We call this platform a Rack.
+You can read more about the technical details [here](/docs/what-is-a-rack/).

-To start using Convox, you'll need to install the command line interface (CLI) onto your OS X or Linux computer.
-Then you can use the `convox` CLI to install the PaaS system into your AWS account.

-Once that's all set up you can start deploying and managing your apps with Convox, without having to worry about the underlying AWS services.

-Follow the step-by-step guide below to get started.
+We recommend installing Racks via Convox Grid.
+You can follow [this guide](/docs/getting-started) to get started through Grid.
+If you don't want to use Grid and just want to install a standalone Rack, follow the instructions below.

 ## Install the CLI